Like Us, Follow Us, Support Us

 every child has the right to a safe, permanent

 home.
-The juvenile court judge appoints a
+The Children in Court judge appoints a

 volunteer to the child’s case.
 The volunteer